evekremer/coding_challenge/README.md

 ## Installation and Usage

-Requires _Ruby v2.0.0p648_ to be installed.
+Requires _Ruby v2.7.1p83_ to be installed (current stable release) although older versions may work.

 ### Server

-The server is started by invoking the following from the command line:
+The server is started by running:

 `$ ruby ./lib/memcached.rb <socket_address> <socket_port>`

-Optional _<socket_address>_ and _<socket_port>_ arguments determine the address where the server will be accepting client connections. `localhost:9999` is assigned by default.
+Optional _<socket_address>_ and _<socket_port>_ arguments determine the address where the server will be accepting client connections. `0.0.0.0:9999` is assigned by default.

 ### Client